-While employee engagement has been a HR focus area for over the past two decades, technology has helped accelerate these efforts.
-In this article we discover how socio-technical systems like Empuls help increase employee participation and engagement.
+While employee engagement has been an HR focus area for over the past two decades, technology has helped accelerate these efforts.
+In this article, we discover how socio-technical systems like Empuls help increase employee participation and engagement.

 A. Dahl et al, ‘Building an innovation community’